Gardner Minshew: Personal life

 Minshew was named after his father, Gardner Flint Minshew, a fact that most fans and sportswriters did not initially realize because the elder Minshew is often referred to by his middle name.
 He goes by "Minshew II" rather than "Minshew Jr." at his mother's request, as she did not want her son to be nicknamed "Junior" or "Bubba".
 His grandfather originally wanted Minshew to be named Beowulf, after the Old English hero, but his parents rejected the idea.

+Minshew is a Christian.
+He has said, “It’s amazing what can happen when you surrender to God’s plan.
+God’s taken me too far to ever doubt that He’s looking out for me.
+My motto these days is ‘too blessed to be stressed’ and I'm just enjoying every step of this journey.”

 Outside of football, Minshew is known for his distinctive physical appearance and exercise habits, which have generated several nicknames.
 He began growing his signature Fu Manchu-style mustache at East Carolina, and it has been adopted by Minshew's fans, some of whom wear fake mustaches to his NFL games.
 During his tenure with Jacksonville, he also had a distinctive mullet, which he cut off after the 2020 season.
 This appearance awarded Minshew the nickname "Uncle Rico", based on the similarly styled character from the 2004 film Napoleon Dynamite.
 His decision to wear aviator sunglasses and a flight jacket before his first game at Lincoln Financial Field also drew comparisons to the film Top Gun.
 Minshew was also given the nickname "Jock Strap King" by former-Jacksonville running back Leonard Fournette, after the quarterback's propensity for exercising in nothing but the eponymous underwear.
 The pornographic video service CamSoda once offered Minshew a one-million-dollar endorsement deal based on his exercise habit.

 While playing for Northwest Mississippi, Minshew had a cameo appearance in the Netflix documentary miniseries Last Chance U. The film featured the college football program at East Mississippi, whose defeat of Minshew and Northwest Mississippi was featured in the series.